 But the heart of the nutrition program promoted by the consulting service Soilcraft is a foliar feed solution that’s applied twice a week to every other row, says Graybill.

-The foliar solution is a specially formulated calcium-phosphate mixture that allows calcium mobility in the plant and includes an Acadian seaweed product.
+The foliar solution is a specially formulated calcium-phosphate mixture that allows calcium mobility in the plant and includes an PGR seaweed product.

 Calcium is a key micronutrient in fruit, as deficiencies can result in a host of storage problems and disorders.
 Dextrose is also added to the foliar feed, which serves as a sticker and helps with nutrient uptake.
 Other micronutrients, like boron, are added as needed during the growing season.